Eastern Ontario mayor's pay docked for alleged bullying, yelling, intimidation | CBC News

 Eastern Ontario mayor's pay docked for alleged bullying, yelling, intimidation

-A scathing report by the integrity commissioner in McNab/Braeside, Ont., has resulted in the township's council suspending Mayor Mark MacKenzie's pay for 60 days, over what the commissioner describes as serious breaches of the municipality's code of conduct.
+A scathing report by the integrity commissioner in McNab/Braeside, Ont., has resulted in the township's council suspending Mayor Mark MacKenzie's pay for 60 days over what's describes as serious code of conduct breaches.

-The motion to suspend MacKenzie's pay happened Tuesday evening during a council meeting where the township's integrity commissioner, Tony Flemming, guided councillors through a summary of his months-long investigation initiated by a complaint.
+The decision happened Tuesday evening during a council meeting where integrity commissioner Tony Flemming guided councillors through a summary of his months-long investigation initiated by a complaint.

-After interviewing 12 witnesses, including the mayor himself, Flemming concluded MacKenzie violated the township's code of conduct a total of 25 times between March 2 and May 8, 2023.
+After interviewing 12 witnesses, including the mayor himself, Flemming concluded MacKenzie violated the township's code of conduct 25 times between March 2 and May 8, 2023.

 "Our investigation found a pattern of conduct by the member [MacKenzie] that constituted bullying and intimidation of staff, the complainant and council as a whole," wrote Flemming.